Go to content

 Analytical calculations often come with approximations, like power series expansions We validate our analytical calculations with numerical simulations.

-Our theoretical work helps to interpret experiments conducted at the University of Regensburg, for example in the group of Rupert Huber [11].
+Our theoretical work also helps to interpret experiments conducted at the University of Regensburg, for example in the group of Rupert Huber [12].

 [9] J. Wilhelm, P. Grössing, A. Seith, J. Crewse, M. Nitsch, L. Weigl, C. Schmid, F. Evers: Semiconductor Bloch-equations formalism: Derivation and application to high-harmonic generation from Dirac fermions, Phys.
 Rev. B 103, 125419 (2021).

-[8] A. Seith, F. Evers, J. Wilhelm, Giant DC Residual Current Generated by Subcycle Laser Pulses, arxiv:2402.01490 (2024)
+[10] A. Seith, F. Evers, J. Wilhelm, Giant DC Residual Current Generated by Subcycle Laser Pulses, arxiv:2402.01490 (2024) (accepted in Phys.
+Rev. Res.)

 [11] M. Graml, M. Nitsch, A. Seith, F. Evers, J. Wilhelm, Influence of chirp and carrier-envelope phase on noninteger high-harmonic generation, Phys.
 Rev. B 107, 054305 (2023).

-[11] Nature 593, 385-390 (2021), Nature 628, 329 (2024), Nat.
+[12] Nature 628, 329 (2024), Nat.
 Photonics 18, 595 (2024)

 Computational Electronic Structure Theory